jayp-skidderpro/d4luf/README.md

 INSTRUCTIONS:
 -----
-d4luf uses token cycling to avoid rate limiting alongside user agent cycling. it is suggested to use 3 tokens minimum to avoid rate limiting. go into d4luf/config/tokens.json and add your token(s) to your account as a string in json format, like how the example strings are laid out.
+d4luf uses token cycling to avoid rate limiting alongside user agent cycling. it is suggested to use 3 tokens minimum to avoid rate limiting.

+go into d4luf/config/tokens.json and add your token(s) to your account as a string in json format, like how the example strings are laid out. obviously you need to have basic json knowledge just follow the syntax dude.

-after that, run d4luf.py to begin searching for 4 letter usernames using the token(s) you provided as authorization. do not use your main accounts token please.
+after that, run d4luf.py in your terminal (or however you like to run .py scripts) to begin searching for 4 letter usernames using the token(s) you provided as authorization. do not use your main accounts token please.

 if d4luf replies with taken: false, that means that username is open. you can copy or remember it and use it as you'd like, as it is available.